loyjoy/welcome/help/welcome/welcome.md

 ## How to Log in

 After your first call with the LoyJoy team, you will receive an email inviting you to the LoyJoy platform.
-Please click “Confirm my account” within 24 hours to activate your access your tenant on the LoyJoy platform.
+Please click “Confirm my account” within 24 hours to activate your tenant access on the LoyJoy platform.

 ![confirm2](https://raw.githubusercontent.com/loyjoy/welcome/master/help/welcome/confirm_account.png)